The holiday village run by spies

 In a series of 28 covert airlifts, on Boeing 707s lent by a Jewish Belgian airline owner, 6,380 Ethiopian Jews were flown to Brussels and then straight on to Israel.
 The rescue was codenamed Operation Moses.

-There was a media blackout in Israel, but eventually "the thing was leaked to the press by some idiot from the Jewish Agency [an Israeli non-governmental organisation]", says the unnamed agent.
+There was a media blackout in Israel, but eventually "the thing was leaked to the press by some idiot from the Jewish Agency [an Israeli nonprofit organisation]", says the unnamed agent.

 The story gets out